geek2gether/guacamole-scripts/README.md

 step 2.
 Open the script and set dest=/backup to be the absolute path of your backup location e.g dest=/backups/guacamole.

+Step 3.
+On line 43, replace the password with your mysql root user password.

-step 3. chmod +x guacamole_backup.sh
+step 4. chmod +x guacamole_backup.sh

-step 4. sudo sh guacamole_backup.sh
+step 5. sudo sh guacamole_backup.sh

 Thank you.